seanbenhur/machine-translation/docs/templates/contributing.md

 #### 2. Confirm PR was created

-You can confirm that your PR has been created by running the following command, from the py_fresh folder:
+You can confirm that your PR has been created by running the following command, from the machine-translation folder:

 ```bash
 gh pr list